Peter Michael Norton

 Pursuing creative endeavors from a young age, Peter has years of experience in multiple disciplines.
 He has performed as a bass player, singer, guitarist, stand up comedian, and actor.

-Taking his love of music to a higher level, Peter joined The John Ballantyne Group and The Stumblers as a bass player in 2013.
+Taking his lifelong love of music and the arts to a higher level, Peter joined The John Ballantyne Group and The Stumblers as a bass player in 2013.
 One year later, The JBG had released their first record, Edge of the Storm, and The Stumblers were regularly gigging.
-Both bands were running, and playing in an open mic showcase at Liquid Blues in Woodstock, Il, for many years.
+Both bands were running, and playing in, an open mic showcase at Liquid Blues in Woodstock, Il, for many years.
+The Stumblers would play hundreds of gigs and open mics over their run behind their beloved frontman, the legendary Bluesman “Admiral” J.W.
+“Legs Akimbo” Rice, until his retirement, after which the band dissolved.
+Later, The JBG would record their second album, Back to Nowhere.
+They would also gig fairly regularly throughout their near 14 year run.
+Ultimately, in early 2026, Peter decided to take a hiatus from The JBG to focus on his solo projects.

-In late 2020, Peter formed a new band, JoyDog, named after his beloved puggle.
+In late 2019, Peter formed a new band, JoyDog, named after his beloved puggle.
 Featuring eccentric covers from a variety of eclectic artists, this band fast became a popular act.
 They played regular gigs throughout 2021, 2022, and 2023.
-The band would unfortunately dissolve after the departure of a key member in early 2024.
+The band would unfortunately dissolve after the departure of a key member in early 2024 as well as the unfortunate passing of Joy later that year.

 In April of 2022, Peter released his first solo album, Mackerel Eyes.
-Writing all of the songs and lyrics, Peter assembled an all star cast of players to bring his vision to life.
-A music video for “No Matter What” was filmed shorty thereafter and released in late 2022.
+Writing all of the songs and lyrics, Peter assembled an all star cast of players to help him bring his vision to life.
+Spanning multiple genres, and featuring Peter in multiple roles, Mackerel Eyes became his most ambitious, and personal, release to date.
+A music video for “No Matter What” was filmed shorty after the album’s release and debuted later the same year.

-Currently, Peter is working on a follow up album to Mackerel Eyes, and a third JBG record.
+Currently, Peter is working on an EP release, a full scale follow up album to Mackerel Eyes, and is forming a band to play his original material in a live setting.